 Results

 Substudy 1: Frequency of splenectomy in CTEPH and control subjects:

+Add a paragraph on the numbers of patients enrolled in each substudy and reference (Figure 1)

 The demographic, clinical, and hemodynamic data for the 179 subjects in the CTEPH group are shown in Table 1.
-As expected, approximately ¾ of patients in the CTEPH group had been diagnosed with acute PE prior to their diagnosis with CTEPH.
-The all PE group was comprised of 333 patients who had a median age at index PE diagnosis of 56 years (IQR 42-69 years), while the unprovoked PE group was comprised of 326 patients with a median age at index PE diagnosis of 64 years (IQR 52-79).
+Approximately ¾ of patients in the CTEPH group had been diagnosed with acute PE prior to their diagnosis with CTEPH.
+The All-PE group was comprised of 333 patients who had a median age at index PE diagnosis of 56 years (IQR 42-69 years), while the Unprovoked-PE group was comprised of 326 patients with a median age at index PE diagnosis of 64 years (IQR 52-79).

-A higher frequency of splenectomy was observed in the CTEPH group (6.1%) than in the no PE control group (0.8%, p<0.00001), the all PE group (1.5%, p=0.004), or the unprovoked PE group (1.2%, p=0.002).
-The odds ratio for splenectomy for patients in the CTEPH group relative to the no PE control group was 7.8 (95% CI 3.0-20.4), and relative to the all PE and unprovoked PE groups was 4.3 (95% CI 1.5-12.6) and 5.3 (1.7-16.9), respectively (Table 2).
+A higher frequency of splenectomy was observed in the CTEPH group (6.1%) than in the No-PE group (0.8%, p<0.00001), the All-PE group (1.5%, p=0.004), or the Unprovoked-PE group (1.2%, p=0.002).
+The odds ratio for splenectomy for patients in the CTEPH group relative to the No-PE group was 7.8 (95% CI 3.0-20.4), and relative to the All-PE and Unprovoked-PE groups was 4.3 (95% CI 1.5-12.6) and 5.3 (1.7-16.9), respectively (Table 2).

-In the CTEPH and PE groups, most splenectomies were performed due to trauma, or were performed incidentally during other abdominal surgical procedures (Supplementary Data).
-When comparing the age at splenectomy among the 11 splenectomized CTEPH patients and the 9 splenectomized PE patients (from the two PE cohorts combined), there was a trend to towards a younger age at splenectomy among CTEPH patients (median 28 years, IQR 19-43 years) compared to PE patients (median 44 years, IQR 37-49), however this did not reach statistical significance (p=0.13).
+In the CTEPH, All-PE, and Unprovoked-PE groups, most splenectomies were performed due to trauma, or were performed incidentally during other abdominal surgical procedures (Supplementary Data).
+When comparing the age at splenectomy among the 11 splenectomized CTEPH patients and the 9 splenectomized PE patients (from the two PE groups combined), there was a trend to towards a younger age at splenectomy among CTEPH patients (median 28 years, IQR 19-43 years) compared to PE patients (median 44 years, IQR 37-49), however this did not reach statistical significance (p=0.13).
 Among splenectomized CTEPH patients, the median elapsed time from splenectomy to CTEPH diagnosis was 28 years (IQR 12-42 years), whereas among PE patients the medial elapsed time from splenectomy to index PE diagnosis was 13 years (IQR 10-24 years).

 In an exploratory analysis, clinical and hemodynamic parameters were compared between CTEPH subjects with versus without a history of splenectomy.
 No significant differences were observed between these two subgroups in any of the parameters studied, aside from there being a significantly higher cardiac output in CTEPH patients with a history of splenectomy than those without (Supplementary Data).
 Substudy 2: Clinical features of PE in patients with and without prior splenectomy:

-Since the results of substudy 1 suggest that splenectomy is associated with CTEPH more so than with acute PE, we next sought to understand whether splenectomy modifies clinical features of an individual’s PE presentation in a way that might increase CTEPH risk.
-For this analysis, we compared 40 patients with a PE diagnosis linked to an inpatient hospitalization in the context of a prior history of splenectomy with 100 patients hospitalized with PE who had not had a prior splenectomy.
+Add a paragraph on the numbers of patients enrolled in each substudy and reference (Figure 1) and cover inter-rater agreement.
+40 patients with a PE diagnosis linked to an inpatient hospitalization in the context of a prior history of splenectomy and 100 patients hospitalized with PE who had not had a prior splenectomy were identified.
 Characteristics of these two groups are shown in Table 5.
 The average age at index PE diagnosis was lower in the splenectomy group, otherwise the groups were similar demographically.